ArduPilot/ardupilot_wiki/common/source/docs/common-ads-b-receiver.rst

 -  :ref:`ADSB_OFFSET_LAT <ADSB_OFFSET_LAT>` : GPS antenna lateral offset.
 This describes the physical location offset from center of the GPS antenna on the aircraft.
 -  :ref:`ADSB_OFFSET_LON <ADSB_OFFSET_LON>` : GPS antenna longitudinal offset.
 This is usually set to 1, Applied By Sensor
 -  :ref:`ADSB_RF_SELECT <ADSB_RF_SELECT>` : Transceiver RF selection for Rx enable and/or Tx enable.
 This only effects devices that can Tx and/or Rx.
 Rx-only devices override this to always be Rx-only.
--  :ref:`ADSB_SQUAWK <ADSB_SQUAWK>` : Squawk/Transponder (Mode 3/A) code that is braodcasted to ATC that is usually assigned by your ATC for a given flight.
+-  :ref:`ADSB_SQUAWK <ADSB_SQUAWK>` : Squawk/Transponder (Mode 3/A) code that is broadcasted to ATC that is usually assigned by your ATC for a given flight.
 In the USA/Canada the default squawk code is for VFR which is 1200.
 Most parts of Europe and Australia use 7000.
 If an invalid octal number is set then it will be reset to 1200.
+-  :ref:`ADSB_OPTIONS <ADSB_OPTIONS>` : Allows enabling certain device specific capabilities and to allow "Squawking" emergency codes on certain vehicle failsafes.

-In many cases the defaults are OK and you don't need to change any of these except `ADSB_RF_SELECT <ADSB_RF_SELECT>` which is needed to turn on the transmitter.
-The ADSB_RF_SELECT transmit bit is cleared on boot to ensure you're only trsnamitting when intentionally enabled.
+In many cases the defaults are OK and you don't need to change any of these except :ref:`ADSB_RF_SELECT <ADSB_RF_SELECT>` which is needed to turn on the transmitter.
+The :ref:`ADSB_RF_SELECT<ADSB_RF_SELECT>` transmit bit is cleared on boot to ensure you're only trsnamitting when intentionally enabled.

 There are additional MAVLink messages for ADSB in uavionix.xml to allow a GCS to set all of these options.
 Namely, msg UAVIONIX_ADSB_OUT_CFG and UAVIONIX_ADSB_OUT_DYNAMIC where the _cfg is the only place where you can assign a custom callsign.

 Enabling Manned Vehicle Avoidance